It would not be surprising to discover that the majority of people who read this article have never heard of a Feist Dog.

 Like all Feists, Barger Stocks are very intelligent and require a job to do.
-However, they are highly adaptable and consequently are not too worried about that job is!
+However, they are highly adaptable and consequently are not too worried about what that job is!

 They are alert enough to make excellent watch dogs but are not aggressive enough to be guard dogs.

-Outside of their working environment, they are happy and friendly working pet, with a temperament similar to that of a Terrier!
+Outside of their working environment, they are a happy and friendly working pet, with a temperament similar to that of a Terrier!

 Known to be excellent companions, these high activity canines excel in any environment.